OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 12. Lets examine the JavaScript code in **home.js**.
 Double-click **home.js** to open it in a code editor window.
-13. Walk through the code in **Home.js** it includes a simple example to highlight the largest word in the user selection.
+13. Walk through the code in **Home.js**.
+It includes a simple example to highlight the largest word in the user selection.
 Note at the end of the file there is an **errorHandler** function we will reuse in the lab to handle errors, as well as a **showNotification** function to display messages from the lab.

 14. Lets clean up **Home.js** for our lab.
 Replace the content of the entire file with the following snippet.
 Your Home.js should look like this: